Gabriel-0216/Gabriel.Software.Users/README.md

 5. Example:" gabriel.software.users.console "C:\Users\GABRI\Desktop\filepath\users.txt"  "

-# RUNNING THE PUBLISHED VERSION - OPTION 2
+# RUNNING THE PUBLISHED VERSION - OPTION 2 (REQUIREMENTS: DOTNET RUNTIME AND DOTNET SDK)
 1. ##### using the cmd (command prompt) clone the project using git
 2. ##### open the root folder: ("Gabriel.Software.Users.Console")
 3. ##### in the cmd write and run this command: dotnet publish --configuration Release